nadejin/scrapman/README.md

 # Scrapman

-A high-level declarative web scraping library.
+A high-level declarative web scraping framework.

-TODO: work in progress, readme to be updated later;
+TODO: work in progress, readme will be updated later;

 ## Launching examples